Ruban2205/Notes-android-app/README.md

 4. Build and run the app using Android Studio.

 ## Usage 📱

 Once the Notes Android App is installed and running on an Android device, users can perform the following actions:

 - Create a new note by tapping the "+" button and providing a title and content for the note.
 - Edit an existing note by selecting it from the list and making the desired changes.
 - Delete a note by holding the note for two seconds and confirming the deletion.
 - Organize notes into categories by assigning a category to each note.

+## Contributing 🤝

+Contributions to the Notes Android App are welcome and encouraged.
+If you wish to contribute, please follow these steps:

+1. Fork the repository
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and ensure that the app is still functioning correctly.
+4. Commit and push your changes to your forked repository.
+5. Submit a pull request, clearly describing the changes you have made.

+Please ensure that your contributions adhere to the code standards, follow best practices, and include appropriate documentation.

 ## Languages and Tools Used